openstack-archive/fuel-plugin-cinder-netapp/doc/source/description.rst

 Features
 --------
-* ONTAP Clustered Mode as a backend for Cinder with NFS or iSCSI data-transfer protocols
+* Clustered Data ONTAP as a backend for Cinder with NFS or iSCSI data-transfer protocols
-* ONTAP 7 Mode as a backend for Cinder with NFS or iSCSI data-transfer protocols
+* Data ONTAP 7-Mode as a backend for Cinder with NFS or iSCSI data-transfer protocols
-* E-Series as a backend for Cinder with iSCSI data-transfer protocol
+* E-Series or EF-Series as a backend for Cinder with iSCSI data-transfer protocol
+* Supports multi backend feature.
+The plugin does not overwrite ``enabled_backends`` option thereby allowing use other plugins for Cinder.
-* Multibackend: A supported NetApp storage with any default Cinder backend, either LVM over iSCSI or Ceph
+* Allows using NetApp as a backend for Cinder along with MOS default backends - ``LVM over iSCSI`` or ``Ceph``
-* Supports all NetApp driver options to be configured
+* Supports all configuration options of NetApp Cinder driver for Liberty

 Requirements
 ------------